 6. Launch a software tool

 Are you a professional software developer?
-If not, maybe you have a good friend or former colleague who is.
+If not, you may have a good friend or former colleague who is.

-In its simplest form, a software tool is something that people (your blog readers or even freelance customers) can use to automate a process – or series of processes – and avoid doing the task in a more manual.
+In its simplest form, a software tool is something that people (your blog readers or even independent clients) can use to automate a process - or a series of processes - and avoid doing the task more manually.

 To give you an example, my blog runs on a theme called Elementor(for my CMS, WordPress).
-This WordPress theme is a software product that I purchased, and because they release regular updates, they charge an annual subscription in order to receive premium updates and support.
+This WordPress theme is a software product that I purchased, and because they release regular updates, they charge an annual subscription to receive updates and premium support.

-It's possible to run a blog without using WordPress or a theme like Elementor, but the highly visual nature of how this theme works means I never have to touch a line of code or learn coding languages to get it working. my daily basic blog.
+It is possible to run a blog without using WordPress or a theme like Elementor, but the highly visual nature of how this theme works means I never have to touch a line of code or learn coding languages to run my blog on a basic day-to-day basis.

-When Elementor was first launched, they created a software product that greatly simplified the process of running a visually appealing WordPress blog.
-It's worth paying for, and I've been a customer for six years now.
+When Elementor When it was first launched, they created a software product that greatly simplified the process of managing a visually appealing WordPress blog.
+It's worth the price, and I've been a customer for six years now.

-Software and other digital products in this vein aren't just limited to things like WordPress themes.
-Other examples include things like:
+Software and other digital products of this kind are not limited to things like WordPress themes.
+Other examples include items such as:

-If there is a process or series of tasks that people do on a regular basis, software can be designed to help automate or streamline those activities – and if you have an audience of readers who share that same challenge, you can quite easily earn money by blogging and solving their needs through software.
+If there is a process or series of tasks that people perform regularly, software can be designed to help automate or streamline those activities - and if you have an audience of readers who share this same challenge, you can fairly easily make money blogging and solving their needs with software.

 The fun part will be working with a handful of readers to create and perfect your software before releasing it to the world.